6.1 General context

 Different reports show that those least likely to attend or to complete secondary schools are the Roma.
-Compared with their peers, Roma are underrepresented at all education levels.
+Compared with their peers, Roma is underrepresented at all education levels.
 According the Regional Roma Survey 2017 the percentage of Roma aged 18-21 with complete compulsory education shows signs of progress and that the corresponding gap between Roma and non-Roma peers with complete compulsory education is decreasing.
 Despite significant improvements, over one-third of Roma of this age lacks a basic education.
 Upper secondary and tertiary completion rates continue to be very low.
 Only 14% of young Roma complete secondary school while only around 1% of young Roma continue to university level.

 When it comes to non-formal education, Adult Education Survey (AES) performed in 2016 showed that that a 25-34-year-old woman with a university degree, employed and settled in the city, most often participate in lifelong education.
 The survey further shows that 23.7% of population aged 25-34 participated in some form of non-formal education.